uncharted-causemos/quickstart/README.md

-To create a knowledge-base we can run the following, for all intent and purpose here SOURCE_* and TARGET_* are the same.
+To create a knowledge-base we can run the following, for all intents and purposes here SOURCE_* and TARGET_* are the same.

 ```
 #!/usr/bin/env bash